TwilightZebby/TwiLite/README.md

 Just some fun little roleplay-style Commands (such as `/bonk`, `/hug`, `/boop`, etc) that you can use on your friends.

+Some Action Commands can also be used via right-clicking/long-pressing on a User!
+These "User Command" variants exist for those who just want a quicker way of giving someone a Bonk, Boop, or Headpat. :)

 ## Role Menus
 > [!NOTE]
 > The Role Menu management Commands can only be used within Servers, meaning TwiLite has to be added to the Server in question in order for its Role Menu Commands to function.